 With only 16 rooms, the boutique hotel never feels crowded and owners Kathy and Gary Friedle provide a personal touch that large hotels don’t offer.

 Only a mile from downtown Palm Springs you’re close to the center of the action but far enough away to enjoy bliss while taking in views of the San Jacinto Mountains.
 The hotel is a short drive to Eight4Nine Restaurant & Lounge and Mr. Lyon’s Steakhouse.

 Rooms include daily continental breakfast, free Wi-Fi and parking without resort fees.

-I’ve stayed at quite a few hotels in Palm Springs from big hotels to independent hotels.
+I’ve stayed at quite a few hotels in Palm Springs from big hotels, Instagram worthy hotels like the Parker Palm Springs, to independent hotels.
 But this was the first time I’ve stayed at a Palm Springs small boutique hotel and it won’t be my last.

 Which is your favorite small boutique hotel?

 Comment, share this post, tweet, or give me a +1.